Elysium (I Go Crazy)

 "Elysium (I Go Crazy)" is the 5th single by Liverpool dance trio Ultrabeat.
 It was released in 2006 and played throughout the summer of that year.
 Ultrabeat used the vocals of Rebecca Rudd to Scott Brown's hardcore cult hit "Elysium" and gave it a trance remix, achieving further commercial success for a song which is perceived by many hardcore fans as a great dance anthem.

-The song represented a bit of a change in style for Ultrabeat as this song and "Sure Feels Good" were slightly more hardcore songs than previous Ultrabeat singles, as they were both collaborations with hardcore artists.
+The song represented a change in style for Ultrabeat as this song and "Sure Feels Good" were slightly more hardcore songs than previous Ultrabeat singles, as they were both collaborations with hardcore artists.
+"Elysium" reached number 38 on the UK Singles Chart.

-It reached #38 in the UK Singles Chart and got #1 in the MTV Dance Galaxy Chart.